-Now in late 2021 we can look back and see that 2020 took quite a toll on all businesses.
+Now in late 2022 we can look back and see that 2020 and 2021 took quite a toll on all businesses.
 The furniture industry got hit harder than most.
 Normally furniture is a supply and demand based business.
 Right now, that’s just not the case.
-There’s a very limited supply and a huge demand… they just can’t be reconciled right now.
+There’s a very limited supply and a huge demand… they just can’t seem to be reconciled right now.

-As if all that weren’t enough, rising fuel costs and operation costs have more than tripled in many areas.
-A shipping container that used to cost $3,000 to ship from China is now costing close to $15,000!
+As if all that weren’t enough, rising fuel costs and operation costs have gone trhough the roof in many areas.
+A shipping container that used to cost $3,000 to ship from China is now costing close to $23,000!
+(That adds about $1,000 to the cost of every bedroom group)!
 Everyone dependent upon foreign materials is caught up on the overseas backorder issues and the excessive freight issues.

 Couple those with the incredible American labor shortages, and you can see why the furniture industry is struggling to keep up with demand.
 Factories that used to ship us multiple truckloads within 30 days of our orders, are not scheduling orders for eight (8!) months out (or more)!
 While some plants are producing on double and triple shifts, other plants remained closed down because they just can’t bridge all the problems.

 At Central Furniture, we’ve been more fortunate than most.
 Our strong personal relationships with our factories and our volume buying history, have left us with a few privileges that have kept goods flowing in.
 We can’t get everything we want, but a large part of our inventory is flowing close to regular volume.
 Since special orders could take as long as a year, we’ve stopped doing them.
 We’ve been able to add warehousing space to back up more goods, and we’re still running our delivery trucks all day long five days per week.
 Our staff has been working extra hard to keep up with the increased volume, and once things slow down eventually, we’ll reevaluate and see what we can do to manage things even better.